-Associative play is when children start showing more interest in other children and pay less attention to toys.
-While children seem to be engaging with each other, there are no set rules of play and there is no structure, organisation or common goal.
+Associative play is when children show more interest in other children and pay less attention to toys.
+While children seem to be engaging with each other, there are no set rules of play or structure, organisation or common goal.
 This form of play is commonly observed in children who are three or four years of age.

 - Increase in socialising with other children